News

 Attorney General Pam Bondi praised the court’s decision on Feb.
 9.

 “These federal agents are harassed, doxed, obstructed, and attacked on a regular basis just for doing their jobs,” Bondi posted on X. “We have no tolerance for it.
-We will continue fighting and winning in court for President Trump’s law-and-order agenda—and we will always have the backs of our great federal law enforcement officers.”
+We will continue fighting and winning in court for President [Donald] Trump’s law-and-order agenda—and we will always have the backs of our great federal law enforcement officers.”

 The No Secret Police Act prohibited any law enforcement officer from wearing a facial covering while performing official duties unless the agency employing the officer has a policy regarding the covering.
 Some exceptions were made for SWAT teams and in other cases.